ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/Wave_Spring_Experiment/README.md

 <h2> All the files associated with the attempt to use a 3D printed wave spring with the mouse are located here.</h2>

+This started when I saw a youTube short from Trev-erse which showed a TPU 3D printed wave spring. https://www.youtube.com/shorts/o8dnB7d3OEM

 OK.
 So I had to see how a 3D printed wave spring would work in the hall effect space mouse.
 ![Wave spring printed parts](https://github.com/user-attachments/assets/5429c0d6-7534-40a2-943a-e4261f4a24c3)